vorticist/os-demo/README.md

 If we instead destroy our cluster and generate a new one to apply the changes to, we'll see that it will create all of the resources from the beggining.

 ### Dataset tagging and model training
-- Showcase LabelStudio and create a small sample dataset with tags
+- Showcase LabelStudio running in the cluster and create a small sample dataset with tags
 - create a jupyter notebook and install ultralytics

 ```